-It’s easy to get caught up in the hype when everyone seems to be touting a piece of equipment, or a brand for that matter, as a “must-have.”
-As JJ McGrath says, “don’t just drink the vendor Kool-Aid.”
+Don’t get caught up in the hype when everyone seems to be touting a piece of equipment as a “must-have.”

-Facebook groups like WISP Talk are a valuable place to share knowledge and get information and recommendations on fixed wireless products.
-The same is true for reading through reviews from fellow WISPs in vendor forums.
-However, the best way to truly understand the value and effectiveness of various access technologies is to actually test them in your network.
-WISPs delivering service in different climates and geographical landscapes means that a certain product can provide a vastly different experience from one operator to the next.
+Facebook groups like WISP Talk are a valuable place to share knowledge and get recommendations on fixed wireless products.
+Vendor reviews can also be helpful.
+However, the best way to understand the effectiveness of various access technologies is to test them in your network.
+Because WISPs operate in different climates and landscapes, products can provide a vastly different experience from one business to the next.

-While the easy route involves simply going with the product or brand that everyone seems to favor, you genuinely will not know how well the equipment works until you try it out for yourself.
-Instead of committing to a single brand or product line, buy from multiple vendors in small quantities and test the results for yourself!
-From Cambium and Ubiquiti, to Mimosa, MikroTik, Baicells, and Ericsson, you have options—so make use of them!
+While it’s understandable to go with a recognizable product or brand, you won’t know how well the equipment works until you try it yourself.
+Instead of committing to a single brand, buy from multiple vendors in small quantities and test the results for yourself!
+From Cambium and Ubiquiti, to Mimosa, Mikrotik, Baicells, and Ericsson, you have options—so make use of them!

 Tip #4: Know Your Numbers

 Knowing your stats is not just limited to understanding how your network equipment is performing.
-Indeed, having a firm understanding of your financials, levels of customer acquisition and churn, and market demand, is fundamental to starting a WISP.
+Having a firm understanding of your financials, levels of customer acquisition and churn, and market demand, is also fundamental to starting a WISP.

 Earlier, we discussed how important automation is for business growth.
-The fact is that these automation tools can also assist you in better managing your business metrics.
-WISP billing services can help you keep track of customer growth and churn, while network monitoring platforms, such as Preseem, can tell you how well your network equipment is performing.
+These automation tools can also assist you in better managing your business metrics.
+WISP billing systems can help you keep track of customer growth and churn, while network monitoring platforms, such as Preseem, can tell you how well your network equipment is performing.

-Additionally, knowing where demand for your services lies is essential in starting a WISP, and becomes even more important when you want to start scaling your business.
-Without attracting new customers, quite simply, your business will not be able to grow!
-Understanding where there’s a market for your services will not only assist you in attracting new sales, but this knowledge can also enable you to acquire new sources of funding.
-Banks issuing loans, or government institutions dispersing grants, will want to see that your business is viable for the long-term.
-Being able to demonstrate where you see current, and future, demand for your services is a must!
+Additionally, knowing where demand for your services lies is essential in starting a WISP.
+This becomes even more important when you want to start scaling your business.
+Without attracting new customers, your business won’t be able to grow!
+Understanding your market can also help you get new sources of funding.
+Banks or government institutions will want to see that your business is viable for the long-term.
+Being able to demonstrate where you see current and future demand for your services is a must!

-Lastly, one of the most important metrics to focus on, which applies to any business, is your finances.
-Starting, and growing, a WISP is a very cash-intensive undertaking.
-As such, it is imperative that you have a firm understanding of your finances.
-The more accurate you are in reporting your expenses and liabilities, the better equipped you will be to find ways to spend less and save more!
+Lastly, one of the most important metrics to focus on is your finances.
+Starting a WISP and scaling it is a very cash-intensive process.
+As such, it’s imperative that you have a firm understanding of your finances.
+The more accurate you are in reporting your expenses and liabilities, the better equipped you’ll be to find ways to spend less and save more!
 This has the added benefit of also leaving you with more funds to reinvest in your business.

-These same entities will expect that you understand the basics of your business finances before they dole out any funding.
+They’ll also expect that you understand the basics of your business finances before they issue any funding.
 As a result, read up on key concepts such as profit and loss statements and a statement of cashflows.
 Furthermore, understand that having a WISP billing system is not the same as having an accountant—especially for tax purposes!
 One of the best investments you can make for your WISP business is in an accountant/bookkeeper.
-They will not only ensure that your financials are in order, but they will also enable you to invest your time and specialized knowledge into more relevant areas of your business.
+They’ll ensure that your financials are in order and allow you to invest your time elsewhere in your business.

-How are customers supposed to subscribe to your service if they have never heard of your company?
-The answer is—they won’t.
-While marketing is an essential part of any business, do not feel the need to go all-in if you are just starting out.
+Customers can’t subscribe to your service if they’ve never heard of you.
+Marketing is an essential part of any business, but don’t feel the need to go all-in if you’re just starting out.
 Stick with a few basic marketing strategies which you can then expand upon as your WISP business grows!

-Yard signs, door hangers, social media, and word of mouth advertising are all staples of WISP marketing, and for good reason!
-These methods are relatively cheap, but effective, in promoting your WISP business.
+Yard signs, door hangers, social media, and word of mouth advertising are all staples of WISP marketing.
+These methods are an effective and relatively inexpensive way to promote your WISP business.
 In fact, we even put together a list of 7 Proven WISP Marketing Tips to help WISPs supercharge their marketing strategy!

-But aside from promoting your business, another key aspect of marketing your WISP involves community management.
+Aside from promoting your business, another key aspect of marketing your WISP involves community management.
 Staying on top of customer reviews, especially if you receive negative ones, goes a long way.
-Word travels fast, especially if you are serving smaller regions.
-As such, ensure that you have a plan in place for public-facing customer interactions and reviews.
+Word travels fast, especially if you’re serving smaller regions.
+As such, ensure you have a plan in place for public-facing customer interactions and reviews.
 Encourage your team to respond to criticism with empathy and understanding.
-Furthermore, ensure that customers are acknowledged when they give positive feedback in order to motivate others to do the same.
+Furthermore, ensure that customers are acknowledged when they give positive feedback.

 Tip #6: Don’t Just Focus on Your Strengths

-It’s important to not only focus on what you do well, but to also identify areas of weakness.
-After recognizing deficiencies in your business, your staff, or yourself, the next step involves making changes to correct them.
+As well as focusing on what you do well, it’s important to also identify areas of weakness.
+After recognizing deficiencies in your business, the next step is making changes to correct them.

-As the old adage goes, “you’re only as strong as your weakest link.”
-This could not be more true than in the fixed wireless environment, where start-up costs are high and the margin for failure is thin.
+As the old saying goes, “You’re only as strong as your weakest link.”
+This is true in the fixed wireless industry, where startup costs are high and the margin for failure is thin.

 As a small business, it’s important to cut your losses as quickly as possible.
-This is why it is necessary to reflect on where in your business improvements can be made.
-Susan G Myers, Co-founder and CEO of Eastern Caroline Broadband, shares the following process:
+This is why it’s necessary to reflect on where business improvements can be made.
+Susan G. Myers, co-founder and CEO of Eastern Carolina Broadband, shares the following process:

 - Identify your weakest link(s)